-

-Why the merger?
+But why the merger?

-KPMG is looking at a long term growth approach.
+KPMG is looking at a long-term growth approach.

 Rather than functioning independently, these country firms will be integrated into larger regional clusters with unified leadership, governance, and investment strategies.